jalapeno/SRv6_dCloud_Lab/lab_6/lab_6-guide.md

 ### Continue on the Jalapeno VM

+1. In a separate terminal session ssh to the Jalapeno VM
+    ```
+    cisco@198.18.128.101
+    pw = cisco123
+    ```

-1. Login to the Kafka container and list topics:
+2. Login to the Kafka container and list topics:
 ```
 kubectl exec -it kafka-0 /bin/bash -n jalapeno